 Air-ground communication for tactical operations with DNR aircraft will normally be communicated on a DNR VHF-FM air-ground frequency.
-Tactical aircraft managers are encouraged to use the MN DNR Forestry designated air-ground frequency "DNR A/G 1" 151.340 Tone 110.9 (Tx / Rx narrow band) when coordinating air operations if the primary frequency is congested.
+Tactical aircraft managers are encouraged to use the MN DNR Forestry designated air-ground frequency "DNR A/G 1" 151.340 Tone 110.9.

-If initial contact cannot be made with aircraft, try utilizing the Air Guard frequency, 168.625, Tone 110.9 (Tx only narrow band).
+If initial contact cannot be made with aircraft, try utilizing the Air Guard frequency, 168.625, Tone Tx 110.9.
 Return to an air-to-ground or a tactical frequency as soon as possible to "free-up" the Air Guard frequency.